Peer Leader Training 2018: Unite, Engage, Ignite!

 Mastering Your Role As A Student Leader- Movement & Sensory-Based Practices for Burn Out & Better Boundaries

 This session is all about self-care as a professional skill, & its importance in our ability to keep our promises, effectively handle changes, requests, or manage situations as they arise.
 Through this workshop, student leaders will learn about their own stress-responses beyond the conventional ideas of mindfulness or self-care.
 Through demos and various types of sensory-based mindful & grounding practices, leaders will utilize new tools in times of burn-out & overwhelm to create better boundaries.
 Be prepared to move in this session.
 Movement is accessible. - Shaila Khan, Student Transition Coordinator, Student Success Centre

 TBA - Ashley Estwick, York University Alumna

-If you're often wondering where the time goes and if you're having trouble balancing school, work, and life-this session is for you.
-This workshop will help you learn practical, personalized approaches to managing your time that will work for you.
-The importance of balance, for maintaining health, well-being, and effective use of time, will also be discussed throughout the session. - Mona Frial-Brown & Cathy Boyd-Withers, Learning Skills Specialists, Learning Skills Services
+If you're wondering where the time goes and having trouble balancing school, work and life, then this session is for you.
+The workshop is designed to help you learn practical, personalized approaches to effectively managing your time.
+The importance of balance for maintaining your overall health, well-being, and productivity will be a key theme running throughout the session. - Mona Frial-Brown & Cathy Boyd-Withers, Learning Skills Specialists, Learning Skills Services

 Financial setup is a closed session for the Presidents and Financial Officers of student governments.
 It is geared towards education around levy processes and introducing them to the world of finances within York University. - Charmaine Mohammad, Administrative and Budget Coordinator, Student Success Centre